~$600B

 DC legal retainers run $4,500–$8,500/month for mid-market practices; higher for AmLaw 100 office-level engagements.
 Trade-association work (PhRMA, BSA, ITI, NAHB) follows similar patterns at $3,500–$7,000/month, the structured content is different but the E-E-A-T and publication-quality requirements are equivalent.

-Northern Virginia now hosts the largest data-centre cluster on earth, Loudoun County's "Data Center Alley" carries an estimated 70% of global internet traffic at peak, and the surrounding Tysons, Reston, Herndon, and Ashburn corridor anchors the densest cybersecurity and cloud-infrastructure commercial cluster in the United States.
+Northern Virginia hosts one of the world's largest data-centre clusters in Loudoun County's "Data Center Alley", and the surrounding Tysons, Reston, Herndon, and Ashburn corridor anchors a major cybersecurity and cloud-infrastructure commercial cluster.
 The buyer mix (federal agencies, cleared primes, Fortune 500 SOCs, insurance risk teams) is unusually sophisticated and correspondingly demanding of the content it rewards with ranking and attention.

 NoVA cyber retainers run $4,500–$9,000/month typical; data-centre-infrastructure clients sit at the higher end given the complexity of capacity-planning and site-selection content.
 Defence-tech and intelligence-adjacent clients require specific cleared-project content handling.